delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Incarceration records are public files in Delaware as other vital records and in accordance with the Delaware freedom of information act.
 These documents are accessible upon request.
 Incarceration files contain inmates’ names, nationality, date of birth, mugshots and fingerprints, the offense committed, and other distinguishing physical attributes like tattoos and height.

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state where the person resides or was accused.

 How to Look Up Jail Records in Delaware?